nikhilweee/shis/README.md

 # Generating Website     : 100%|████████████████████| 2/2 [00:00<00:00, 35.09it/s]
 # Generating Thumbnails  : 100%|███████████████| 120/120 [00:00<00:00, 132.48it/s]
 ```
 There.
-You can now head over to http://0.0.0.0:7447/ (Or use your public IP instead)
+You can now head over to http://0.0.0.0:7447/ (Or use your public IP instead).

+# Preview
 Here's a glimpse of what you can expect to see.

 ![Demo](https://github.com/nikhilweee/shis/blob/main/static/demo.png)